 The hard food will keep him from getting tartar buildup on his teeth and below the gums, which can lead to serious dental problems.

 Approved puppy food that states it’s a completely balanced food is the best type to choose.
-This means it’s been tested to have all the right ingredients and in the right amounts to help your huge baby grow up and be strong and lively.
+This means it’s been tested to have all the right ingredients in the right amounts to help your huge baby grow up and be strong and lively.

 After puppy food, you should move to adult food and then senior food.
 Your vet will instruct you at what age these changes are suggested for your Weiler Dane.